 The MSc in Computing with International Business offers students a practical mix of technical computing modules such as internet programming and software development and business modules like economics for business managers and international business strategy.

 At the University of Dundee we have a flexible approach to Computing with International Business.
 This course can be tailored to suit students with a strong computing background or those with less experience seeking to develop their skills while simultaneously developing their business acumen.

-We encourage a professional, inter-disciplinary and user-centred approach to software design and production, and we will enable you to develop research skills so that you can undertake a major software development project.
+We encourage a professional and user-centred approach to software design and production, and we will enable you to develop research skills so that you can undertake a major software development project.

 What is so good about this course?